AliObeid01/FootballRave/README.md

 <img src="./readme/title3.svg"/>

 > This design was planned before on paper, then moved to Figma app for the fine details.
-Note that i didn't use any styling library or theme, all from scratch and using pure css modules
+Note that i didn't use any styling library or theme, all from scratch and using pure css modules.

 <br><br>

 <img src="./readme/title4.svg"/>

-Here's a brief high-level overview of the tech stack the Well app uses:
+Here's a brief high-level overview of the tech stack the app uses:

 - This project uses [React Native EXPO](https://expo.dev/) for the Frontend.
 Expo is a bundle of tools created around React Native to help you start an app very fast.
 - This project uses [ExpressJS](https://expressjs.com/) for the Backend.
 Fast, unopinionated, minimalist web framework for [NodeJS](https://nodejs.org/en/).